cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     proposedUpgradeFields: UpgradeFields,
 ): uint64 {
     // current channel must be OPEN or INITUPGRADE
-    // If channel is already in INITUPGRADE, then this will override the previous upgrade attempt currentChannel = provableStore.get(channelPath(portIdentifier, channelIdentifier))
+    // If channel already has an upgrade but isn't in FLUSHING, then this will override the previous upgrade attempt currentChannel = provableStore.get(channelPath(portIdentifier, channelIdentifier))
-    abortTransactionUnless(currentChannel.state == OPEN || currentChannel.state == INITUPGRADE)
+    abortTransactionUnless(currentChannel.state == OPEN)

     // new channel version must be nonempty abortTransactionUnless(proposedUpgradeFields.Version != "")